May is National Osteoporosis Month

 The skeleton that supports your every move is always remodeling.
-When bones are sufficiently and properly stressed (as during weight bearing and resistance exercise activities), bones become stronger and healthier.
+When bones are sufficiently and properly stressed (as during weight-bearing and resistance exercise activities), bones become stronger and healthier.

-Osteopenia and osteoporosis are diseases which involve a breakdown in the normal healthy bone remodeling process.
+Osteopenia and osteoporosis are diseases that involve a breakdown in the normal healthy bone remodeling process.
 When bones don’t properly remodel, they can become less dense (thinned) and more porous.
 This makes bones weaker and less able to withstand dynamic forces.

 The good news is that there are many proactive things you can do to keep your skeleton strong and dynamic:

 The physical therapists at Ivy Rehab are a valuable source of help to guide you on your way to sustaining the healthiest bones possible.
 We can teach you specific exercises to facilitate INCREASED bone density or even MINIMIZE bone loss.
-We can help advise you how to adjust your home environment and movement patterns to protect your bone health and reduce fall risk.
-We can objectively measure and improve most balance impairments to keep your bones protected from the fractures which occur when weakened bone health combines with an unexpected a fall episode.
+We can help advise you on how to adjust your home environment and movement patterns to protect your bone health and reduce fall risk.
+We can objectively measure and improve most balance impairments to keep your bones protected from the fractures which occur when weakened bone health combines with an unexpected fall episode.

 Keep in mind the National Osteoporosis Foundation recommends the following guidelines for daily adult Calcium and Vitamin D intake (includes foods and supplements)